 Broker supported communities in which traders can usually chat and exchange ideas and information between themselves.
 These services effectively marry a dedicated social media network with a brokerage account.
 Social brokers tend to offer low cost or commission-free online dealing, fractional share ownership and insights into the communities activities.

-The regulation of copy trading
+The regulation of copy trading in the UK

 Regulation depends on where the broker that you perform copy trading through is domiciled both The FCA and ESMA view the provision of copy and Mirror trading services as a regulated activity and as such it should only be provided by or under the supervision of an authorised firm.